FNA-XNA/docs/docs/3:-Distributing-FNA-Games.md

 `dotnet publish -r <win-x64/linux-x64> -c Release --self-contained` will produce the executable package, but each platform has different requirements for where the fnalibs must be placed.

-* **Windows:** Place the x64 fnalibs in the `publish` directory alongside your executable.
+* **Windows:** Place the _contents_ of the x64 fnalibs folder in the `publish` directory alongside your executable.
-* **Linux:** Place the lib64 fnalibs in the `publish` directory alongside your executable, then patch the executable to search in lib64 for dependencies:
+* **Linux:** Place the lib64 fnalibs folder in the `publish` directory alongside your executable, then patch the executable to search in lib64 for dependencies:

 ```
 patchelf --force-rpath --add-rpath '$ORIGIN/lib64' flibitGame